-- Practise reading in English by, for example, reading English websites, newspapers or magazines - look for subjects in English that interest you and subjects that you are studying in school or college. - Use graded readers, which are books specially written for A2 level learners of English. - Try to understand the meaning of words you don't know.
+- Practise reading in English by, for example, reading English websites, newspapers or magazines - look for subjects in English that interest you and subjects that you are studying in school or college. - Use graded readers, which are books specially written for B1 level learners of English. - Try to understand the meaning of words you don't know.
 Look at the whole sentence, the paragraph and the context and try to think of possible meanings of the word.
-After you finish reading the paragraph or the whole text, check the meanings of the words in the dictionary.
+After you finish reading the paragraph or the whole text, check the meanings of the words in the dictionary. - Practise highlighting words or phrases that you think are important for your answer.
+You can use a highlighter pen to highlight parts of the texts or questions in the exam, if you want to.